mr-narender/Adriatico-Tours/README.md

 - *Hero Section*: This section inform the users about the company in the greater details and is propped with a cacthy image of Croatian National Park Plitvice.
 - *How it works*: This section is meant to present a seamless process user has to take to make a booking with us and everything that goes into it.
 - *FAQ's*: Lastly, faq's section will consist of some of the most common questions users can ask to avoid them reaching out and potentially saving resources for the company.

+<ins>*Contact Us*</ins>

+The Contact Us page is divided into 2 sections:

+- *Hero image & form section*: the form consist of 5 main fields and opportunity for the users to raise any questions and queries they might have.
+When the form is submitted the "Message Sent" section appears on the screen for three seconds to inform, the user submission was successful.
+The form is also directly sent to the email address and correctly pulling all the fields user input.
+- *Company location": in case user would love to visit the agency and make the booking in person they have the instruction provided with google maps on how to find our location.

+<ins>*Why Croatia page*</ins>

+Why Croatia page is divided into six sections:

+- *Hero image section*: contains a beautiful image of a small island in Croatia.
+- *Intro text*: Informative text about Croatian country to tell the story to the users and spark the interest.
+- *Facts Section*: contains five facts about Croatia: currency, language used, the capital city and how to say good morning and good evening in Croatian.
+- *Top things carousel*: the six facts are spread out in most of the cities we are offering.
+They are mostly famous Croatian monument and culture.
+- *Currency Converter*: opportunity to convert Euro to Croatian kuna to better understand currency difference.
+- *Most popular destinations*: This is the same section from the homepage.
+But, at this stage of the customer journey user should have a clearer understanding of Croatian culture and offering and therfore a good time to make a decision on the holiday options.

+<ins>*Search Result Page*</ins>

+Search result page contains two sections:

+- *Search results*: based on user input it can be either food or culture and based on that search returns relevant content
+- *Most popular destinations*: another possiblity to push a user towards booking a holiday, also if the search returns no result found at least it shows some actions user can take.

 # **Testing & Deployment**